 The best way to keep in touch with your supporters is via posting updates.
 This is accessed from the Project menu, and all your supporters will be notified when you do post a new update.
 You have the option to make updates public (where anyone visiting your project page can view) or private (visible only by those who have made pledges).

 Please get in touch with us so we can arrange this.
-If you have already received pledged funds, you are obliged to make good faith efforts to return pledges to supporters, and we will facilitate this.
+If you have already received pledged funds, you are legally bound to make good faith efforts to return pledges to supporters, and we will facilitate this.

 You are obliged to act in good faith to deliver both the film project itself and any promised rewards in a timely fashion.
 We are all filmmakers and understand that there are many pitfalls in the creative process that can lead to delays or changed plans.
 However, the golden rule is that you keep in touch with your supporters and make sure they are regularly updated.
 Remember, these are your biggest supporters, and you should make every effort to be responsive to their questions and comments.